TRNet: Two-level Refinement Network leveraging Speech Enhancement for Noise Robust Speech Emotion Recognition

 \section{Conclusion}

 In this paper, we propose TRNet, a noise robust SER algorithm that leverages a pre-trained SE module for front-end noise reduction and noise level estimation.
-Based on the estimated SNR coefficient, low-level feature compensation and high-level representation calibration are performed, jointly enhancing the system's robustness against uncertain environmental noise.
-Quantitative experimental results demonstrate that TRNet can achieve superior performance in both clean and noisy environments.
+Based on the estimated SNR coefficient, the low-level feature compensation and high-level representation calibration are performed, jointly enhancing the robustness of the system against both seen and unseen environmental noise.
+Quantitative experimental results demonstrate that TRNet can achieve superior performance in both noisy and noise-free environments.
 We further validate the roles of SNR estimation and the characteristics of deep representations through ablation study and visualization analysis.
 In future work, we plan to extend the applicability of TRNet to more complex acoustic environments.